(New England) Contra

 neighbor swing.
 (9)

-Men hey (passing to the left), ladies follow - but ricochet… to complete back in-line, on neighbor’s left.
-(9)
+Men hey (passing to the left), ladies follow - but ricochet… reversing back to their line, with man on their right.
+(8)

 Flourishes - A Few Contra Twirls